KDE/kde-builder/doc/using-kde-builder/other-features.md

 fix the crash.
 So, remove debugging information at your own risk!
 ```

-Removing the build directory after installation of a module.
+Removing the build directory after installation of a project.
 The source
 directory is still kept, and debugging is enabled:

 ```yaml